mrismanaziz/Reforestation/README.md

-## How does a scientist freshen their breath?
-With experi-mints!
+## Writing with a broken pencil is pointless.